thomascamminady/kitcolors/README.md

-# Colors of the Karlsruhe Institute of Technology
+# Colors of the Karlsruhe Institute of Technology (inofficial)